godotengine/godot-docs/classes/class_editorplugin.rst

 Adds a control to the bottom panel (together with Output, Debug, Animation, etc.).
 Returns a reference to a button that is outside the scene tree.
 It's up to you to hide/show the button when needed.
 When your plugin is deactivated, make sure to remove your custom control with :ref:`remove_control_from_bottom_panel()<class_EditorPlugin_method_remove_control_from_bottom_panel>` and free it with :ref:`Node.queue_free()<class_Node_method_queue_free>`.

+\ ``shortcut`` is a shortcut that, when activated, will toggle the bottom panel's visibility.
+The shortcut object is only set when this control is added to the bottom panel.

-Optionally, you can specify a shortcut parameter.
-When pressed, this shortcut will toggle the bottom panel's visibility.
-See the default editor bottom panel shortcuts in the Editor Settings for inspiration.
-Per convention, they all use :kbd:`Alt` modifier.
+\ **Note** See the default editor bottom panel shortcuts in the Editor Settings for inspiration.
+By convention, they all use :kbd:`Alt` modifier.

 .. rst-class:: classref-item-separator